fjcmontenegro/notes/ts-react-eslint-prettier.md

 # Steps to configure a React project with Typescript, ESLint, and Prettier

+TL;DR: if you are myself and just want to grab the commands, head over to [the short version](https://github.com/SplinterDev/notes/blob/main/ts-react-eslint-prettier-short.md)

 ## Create a React App with the Typescript template

 ```